- Find a Trail

 - Get Involved

 The Devil’s Fork Loop Trail provides an impressively beautiful route through an old-growth hemlock and rhododendron forest.
-Amazing rock formations, waterfalls, swimming holes and mountain views give you plenty to see and do, but keep one eye on the trail, as the going can be rough.
-Although the trail follows yellow blazes for its entire 7 miles, poor maintenance means it is often difficult to find the blazes and the path, which, in several places, scrambles over large rocks or up very steep cliff faces.
+Amazing rock formations, waterfalls, swimming holes, and mountain views give you plenty to see and do, but keep one eye on the trail, as the going can be rough—while the trail is maintained regularly, excessive use and its re-mote location have resulted in challenging conditions.
+The trail follows yellow blazes for its entire 7 miles, but it is often difficult to find the blazes and the path, which in several places scrambles over large rocks or up steep cliff faces.

-The western leg of the loop follows the Devil’s Fork, and your first crossing is about 0.25 mile from the parking lot.
+Heading west from the U.S. Forest Service parking lot, the trail makes its first stream crossing of Devil’s Fork in about 0.25 mile.
 Be prepared to get your feet wet.
 This, like many of the trail’s water crossings, has very slippery rocks and seasonally changing water levels.
 After this, the trail breaks in two directions.
 The less strenuous route is to the left, following the loop clockwise.
-This also lets you hit the highlights of the trail much earlier.
+This also lets you hit the highlights of the trail much sooner.

-Your adventure concludes on an old logging road with about a mile of steep switchbacks to the loop’s end, where you cross Devil’s Fork for the last time.
-There are primitive camping facilities near the parking lot.
-You can continue hiking by taking the Straight Fork Ridge Trail (1.8 miles) via the parking lot.
-The scenery on Straight Fork Ridge is similar to the Devil’s Fork Loop Trail, but the latter is considered the more interesting of the two trails.
+Your adventure concludes on an old logging road with about a mile of steep switchbacks heading toward the loop’s end, where you cross Devil’s Fork for the last time.
+You can continue hiking by taking the 1.8-mile Straight Fork Ridge Trail via the parking lot.
+The scenery on Straight Fork Ridge is similar to that of the Devil’s Fork Loop Trail, but the latter is considered the more interesting of the two trails.

 From US 58 Alternate, take State Route 72 south toward Fort Blackmore.
 In Dungannon, SR 72 merges with SR 65.
 Just before they separate in Fort Blackmore, take SR 619 to the right.
 Alternatively, you can take US 23/58/421 (Daniel Boone Heritage Hwy.) toward Gate City.
 In Gate City, continue going straight as the road becomes East Jackson Street and, ultimately, SR 71.
 Head east on SR 71 for a little over a mile.
 From here, take SR 72 to the left toward Fort Blackmore.
 Shortly after SR 65 and SR 72 merge, turn left onto SR 619 then follow SR 653 for a short segment; when they break, look for the Devils Fork sign where SR 619 takes a sharp left and becomes Forest Road 619 (there is no street sign).